VALUE ADDITION TECHNOLOGIES

 Cassava Nutrichips: This is a high protein snack food made out of cassava flour by mixing with other ingredients like maida, groundnut paste, egg, salt, sugar, sesame, coconut milk, baking soda and oil.
 After mixing the ingredients, hot water is added and mixed to form smooth dough.
 The dough after proofing is made into small balls which are then spread into sheets of 0.2cm thickness.
 This is then cut into dimon shape using a sharp knife and deep fried in oil.

-Cassava crisps: This is a soft and good textured crispy snack food made from cassava flour, maida, rice flour, bengal gram flour, salt, baking soda, turmeric powder and oil.
+flour, maida, rice flour, bengal gram flour, salt, baking soda, turmeric powder and oil.
 The dough made with hot water is proofed for 1h and then extruded through the small pore size die having round holes.
 The deep fried material is mixed with fried nuts, curry leaves etc. before packing.

 Other products include: Cassava nutrichips (without egg), Cassava salty dimons, Cassava hot sticks, Cassava salty fries, Cassava sweet dimons etc. for which also formulations are available.